 Exercise with children:

-Brainstorming exercises are a great way to allow each team member to practice self-positive thinking to express his own opinions, ideas and solutions without getting criticized.
+Brainstorming activities are a great way to allow each team member to practice self-positive thinking and express opinions, ideas, and solutions without getting criticized.

-Entrepreneurs, especially in the service field, receive recognition and appreciation from their colleagues and customers when they share the knowledge they have accumulated.
-Sharing knowledge indicates confidence, faith in yourself and high self-esteem without fear of your status.
+Entrepreneurs, especially in the service field, get recognition and appreciation from their colleagues and customers when they share the knowledge they have accumulated.
+Sharing knowledge indicates confidence, faith in yourself, and high self-esteem without fear for your status.

-In Israeli culture - keeping knowledge to yourself, testifies in my opinion, the weakness of man and reveals his concern about his status.
-This occurs in workplaces where there is no job security, or the position of the employee in the hierarchy can be damaged.
+Galit Zamler: "A culture of keeping the knowledge to oneself, in my opinion, attests to the person's weakness and reveals one's concern about his/her status.
+This occurs in workplaces where there is no employment security, or the employee's position can be impaired.
 When a person feels confident and has high self-esteem, he/she will willingly share their surroundings with the knowledge he/she has gained."

-People who share their knowledge of their environment benefit:
+People who share their environment with their knowledge benefit:

 * They are considered experts in their field.

-* They show openness to those around them as well the ability to build social and business connections.
+* They show openness to those around them as well as the ability to build social and business relationships.

-* They get an appreciation of their environment.
+* They get an appreciation from their environment.

-* And most of all they get to learn from their environment, because in their environment's eyes, they are considered as experts, and therefore they are approached for their advice and opinions, Experiences and problems - in that way - the sharing part becomes wiser and enhanced.
+* And most of all, they get to learn a lot from their environment, because they are perceived as experts, and people consult with them and share them with opinions, experiences, and problems.
+In this way, the person who is sharing becomes an authority.

 An example from the business field:

-Recently we have witnessed a significant development in the field of social networks, particularly through the contribution of Facebook.
-One of the most basic rules of marketing through social networks is to make yourself or your business expertise by uploading professional content to the network, which will contribute to a target audience.
+Social networks have become a conventional means of communication.
+This happened mainly as a result of the development of Facebook.
+One of the most basic rules of marketing through social networks is to market yourself or your business expertise by uploading professional content to the web, which will add value to your target audience.

-The approach is - that by sharing knowledge (alongside other marketing actions) the numbers of clients will grow.
+By sharing knowledge (alongside other marketing actions), the number of clients will grow.

-People who basically share their knowledge show that they have confidence and high self-esteem, and they are not afraid of their status.
-They broadcast a message saying that they have many more insights to provide and that they are an authority in their field.
+People who share their knowledge show that they have confidence, high self-esteem, and are not afraid for their status.
+They convey the message that they have many more insights to provide and that they are an authority in their field.

-And that's the reason why today we can find many articles on the internet.
+And that's the reason why we can find many articles on the internet today.

 When it comes to kids:

-One of the common reasons of entrepreneurs failing is overconfidence: entrepreneurs who believe they understand their field the best and refuses to listen to their environment and clients.
+One of the common reasons for entrepreneurs to fail is overconfidence; Entrepreneurs who believe they understand their field the best and refuses to listen to their environment and clients.

-The combination of optimism and overconfidence causes people to over to exaggerate about their knowledge and their ability to control a situation, and also to underestimate the risks of their actions.
+The combination of optimism and overconfidence causes people to exaggerate about their knowledge and their ability to control a situation, and also to underestimate the risks of their actions."

-This phenomenon that's described by Yossi Yassour, quite stand out when it comes to technical entrepreneurs; for them sometimes, the product which they develop is the best and exactly what the market needs.
+This phenomenon that Yossi Yasur describes is quite obvious when it comes to entrepreneurs who are technical people.
+Sometimes, for them, the product which they develop is the best there is, and exactly what the market needs.
 Therefore, the product will sell itself almost without any marketing efforts.

-Though in reality, it's usually different, and it seems that there are competitive products, and clients have demands for changes, so if they don't make the right marketing actions, the product won't sell by itself.
+But the reality is usually different, and it turns out that there are already competing products.
+Clients have demands for changes, so if they don't take the right marketing actions, the product won't sell itself.

-Cases in which the entrepreneur knows and can develop a project and bring it to market success only on his own - are rare.
+Cases in which the entrepreneur knows and can develop a project and bring it to market success solely on his/her own, are rare.
 The entrepreneur usually needs help.

-The ability to ask for help comes from high self-esteem: a person who asks for help acknowledges his strengths and limits and doesn't fear to let others know his needs of help.
+The ability to ask for help comes from high self-esteem: A person who asks for help acknowledges his/her strengths and limits and does not fear to let others know he/she needs help.

-The need of help can be in any field, and only by acknowledging we need it.
+The need for help can be in any field, and only by admitting that we need it.

-Ed Mlavsky, who knows the entrepreneur's field from all his aspects, talks about it in his video that was produced through Global Entrepreneurship Week.
+Ed Mlavsky, who knows the entrepreneur's field in all aspects, talked about it in a video that was produced through Global Entrepreneurship Week.
 He said: "Don't be ashamed to ask for help."